Michelle McManus: 2003–2007: The Meaning of Love and radio

 On 22 June 2005, McManus appeared on a 60-minute television special of You Are What You Eat with the author and TV personality Gillian McKeith in a bid to lose weight.
 A follow-up was broadcast on 13 December 2005, which profiled McManus and her weight loss since the last programme.
-McManus released a book in December 2005 entitled You Are What You Eat: Michelle's Diary.
+McManus released a book in December 2005 titled You Are What You Eat: Michelle's Diary.
 The book documented her journey from winning Pop Idol to appearing on You Are What You Eat, with particular reference to her weight issues and subsequent slimming.
 Further to this, in December 2006 McManus released a DVD called The Life Plan, a guide to healthy living, exercise and eating.

 In September 2005, McManus appeared in an episode of the BBC One holiday magazine programme Departure Lounge.
-In July 2005 it was announced that McManus had parted company with her management company 19 Entertainment, 19 months after winning Pop Idol.
+In July 2005, it was announced that McManus had parted company with her management company 19 Entertainment, 19 months after winning Pop Idol.
 She then went on to sign with Sanctuary Entertainment.
 During a 2007 appearance on ITV's Loose Women, McManus stated that she believed that she was dropped due to her weight, as her record company could not build any merchandise around her image.

 In 2006, McManus began guest-presenting on the Scottish radio station Clyde 1, and then gained her own regular Saturday show on the station.
-McManus then hosted two series of the BBC Radio Scotland show titled Let's Do The Show Right Here.
+McManus then hosted two series of the BBC Radio Scotland show titled Let's Do the Show Right Here.
 On television, McManus announced the Scottish votes during the Making Your Mind Up 2006 programme in March 2006, and in November 2006 she was a reporter on Children in Need live from Scotland.
 In June 2006, McManus performed in the theatre production, The Vagina Monologues, a role which she has subsequently repeated for various tours.